alexianetta/aji_AdvancedProg_HW8/README.md

 ![bst-21](https://github.com/sskeme/eeee346-s24-hw8/assets/154963758/129f1672-8a92-40b9-ac8d-793921339098)

 You will be implementing an iterative insertion operation.
-A recursive implementation tends to be easier to code but introduces heavy stack usage due to recursion.
-You can use the code below to adapt it to the C++ classes required in this homework assignment.
+A recursive implementation tends to be easier to code but introduces heavy stack usage.
+You can use the code below to adapt it to the C++ class required in this homework assignment.

 ```
 void insert(Node* root, int key) {